matm/jQuery-File-Upload-Wiki/Options.md

 ### onError
 A callback function that is called on XHR upload or JSON parsing errors.
-**Note:** JSON parsing is only implemented by the jQuery File Upload User Interface Plugin.
+**Note:** JSON parsing is only implemented by the jQuery File Upload UI Plugin.

 * Type: *function*
 * Arguments: